Yasalkhan99/couponro/README.md

 In your [Supabase Dashboard](https://supabase.com/dashboard) → **SQL Editor**, run the migration:

 - Open `supabase/migrations/001_stores_and_coupons.sql`
-- Copy its contents and run in the SQL Editor (for project `xpazoabxehvsldzgvbrr`)
+- Copy its contents and run in the SQL Edisstor (for project `xpazoabxehvsldzgvbrr`)

 This creates `public.stores` and `public.coupons` tables.